Levi-Armstrong/rosxslt/README.md

 ### How to use rospack commands

-The example dimonstrating how to use rospack commands are found in /test/rospack/urdf/test_rospack.xsl.
+The example demonstrating how to use rospack commands are found in /test/rospack/urdf/test_rospack.xsl.

-To test the file navigate to /test/rospack/urdf/ execute the command below.
+To test the file, navigate to /test/rospack/urdf/ execute the command below.

 rosrun rosxslt rosxslt test_rospack.xsl